tigerbeetle/tigerbeetle/docs/concepts/debit-credit.md

 accounting.
 Legal compliance and good business practices require that all funds be fully accounted for, and all history be maintained.

+### Preserving User Privacy

+Many applications must comply with GDPR and other privacy-preserving requirements, such as the right to be forgotten.
+User privacy can be preserved by being intentional about what data is stored in the `user_data_*` fields.

+For example, if `user_data_128` is used to map from your application's unique `user_id` and TigerBeetle, a user can be 'forgotten' by deleting that mapping.
+Without it, the accounts and transfers in TigerBeetle cannot be linked back to a real user, rendering them meaningless and preserving the user's privacy.

 ## Don't Roll Your Own Ledger

 Many companies start out building their own system for recording business transactions.
 Then, once